Documentation

 intelligence, and the raw WHOIS data for the IP address.

-Furthermore, the API response enables the derivation of security information for each IP
+Furthermore, the API response provides security information for each IP address.

 For instance, it indicates whether an IP address belongs to: